badenh/ubuntu-brain/README.md

 No warranty etc.

-Pre-converted packages are also here in https://github.com/badenh/ubuntu-brain/tree/main/packages
+Pre-converted packages are also stored here https://github.com/badenh/ubuntu-brain/tree/main/packages A full set of packages in a convenient distribution file is also here https://github.com/badenh/ubuntu-brain/tree/main/dist